Counselling Session with Cyclic Intervention

 The cyclic intervention

 - You’ve said that when you are on a winning streak, you feel you can’t lose.
 And here in this room, when you talk about gambling, your face lights up.
 You are passionate about your gambling.
-It might be because during these winning streaks, you feel respected when people ask you for tips.
+It might be because during these winning streaks, you feel respected by others, like when people ask you for tips.

 - Then, just like on the football field, you don’t give up.
 You return to the horses, hanging out for your next winning streak and to feel respected once again.